bastiendmt/Bastiendmt/README.md

 ## Hi there 👋

 My name is Bastien and I'm Fullstack developer.

-- I work in JS environments and more specifically React
+- I work in JS environments and more specifically React ⚛️
 - I'm learning Deno
+- I am passionate about maintaining clean code and adhering to linting rules
+- I enjoy innovation and new things
 - I'm also interested in design and management

-- I love innovation and new things
+⚡ Fun fact: I do parkour and chase-tag

  My favorites technologies are :
 <p align="left">